settipallis18/assignment_01-folder/README.md

 ● Demonstrated close attention to detail while creating presentations and other professional documents.

+## Summer Internship:

-## Summer Internship, BSNL, Vijayawada, India May.
+BSNL, Vijayawada, India.
+May.
 2017 – Jun 2017

 ● Worked on Core networking of ISP’s and softwares implemented in BSNL.